Medical student fitness to practise

 - Medical schools should have a clear policy on how long warnings and sanctions will remain on a student's record.
 This should be at least the length of time it usually takes for a student to get provisional registration with the GMC.
 If the panel or committee considers it necessary, the sanctions can remain on the medical school's record after the student has applied for provisional registration.
 The medical school should keep student records until the graduate gets full registration with the GMC.

-- Conditions are appropriate when there is significant concern about the behaviour or health of a student.
+- Conditions are appropriate when there is significant concern about the behaviour of a student, where a health condition may or may not be a contributory factor.
 This sanction should be available after a committee or panel hearing and only if the committee or panel is satisfied that the student might respond positively to remediation and increased supervision, and has displayed insight into their problems.
 The committee or panel should consider any evidence, such as reports on the student's academic or professional performance, health and behaviour, and any other mitigating or aggravating factors.

 - The committee or panel should make the objectives of any conditions clear, so a student knows what is expected of them.
 Conditions should be: